sgowtham/GreaterCommonGood/README.md

 author nor Michigan Technological University is responsible for any/all damage -- intellectual and/or otherwise.

+Feel free to clone/fork this repository and make changes to fit your needs.
+You have my explicit permission to do so.
 If you found one or more of these to be useful, consider sharing your work or improvisations (or at least a relevant portion thereof) in public domain and make our common well knowledge a little deeper and a little richer than what it is now.

 Got questions?
 Need help?
 -------------------